This article shows how to build up a cash budget using the receipts and payments account.

 The cash budget is prepared in the following way:

-- The capital invested is entered as a receipt in month 1.
+First, the capital invested is entered as a receipt in month 1.

-- The receipts from sales are entered on the appropriate line, taking account of the two months’ credit by lagging the receipts by two months, i.e. sales for months 1 and 2 are received in months 3 and 4).
+Second, the receipts from sales are entered on the appropriate line, taking account of the two months’ credit by lagging the receipts by two months (i.e., sales for months 1 and 2 are received in months 3 and 4).

-- The payments for purchases and expenses are entered into the appropriate lines, using the data on payment terms.
+Third, the payments for purchases and expenses are entered into the appropriate lines, using the data on payment terms.
 Remember that the first month’s purchases are paid for in month 1 and subsequent purchases are given one month’s credit.

-cash flow for month + bank balance brought forward = bank balance carried forward
+Cash flow for month + Bank balance brought forward = Bank balance carried forward

 The closing bank balance (bank balance carried forward) for one month is then entered as the opening bank balance for the following month (bank balance brought forward).